Nimo

 Catalytic cracking uses a solid acid catalyst (often zeolite) and moderate temperatures (~450 °C).

-Steam cracking uses very high temperatures (700–1200 °C) with steam to suppress coke and favour alkenes.
+Steam cracking utilizes very high temperatures (700–1200 °C) with steam to suppress coke and favour alkenes.

 Balance cracking equations by conserving carbon and hydrogen atoms on both sides.